MaterializeInc/materialize/README.md

 ## How does it work?

-Materialize is built on top of [differential dataflow](https://github.com/TimelyDataflow/differential-dataflow) and [timely dataflow](https://github.com/TimelyDataflow/timely-dataflow), and built on a half-decade of cutting-edge stream processing research.
+Materialize is built on top of [differential dataflow](https://github.com/TimelyDataflow/differential-dataflow) and [timely dataflow](https://github.com/TimelyDataflow/timely-dataflow), and builds on a decade of cutting-edge stream processing research.

 ## For developers

-Materialize is built entirely in Rust.
+Materialize is written entirely in Rust.

 Materialize's developers can find docs at [doc/developer](doc/developer), and Rust API documentation is hosted at <https://mtrlz.dev/api/>.
 The Materialize development roadmap is divided up into roughly month-long milestones, and [managed in GitHub](https://github.com/MaterializeInc/materialize/milestones?direction=asc&sort=due_date&state=open).